Brian Clay: Newtown

 Clay was graded by Newtown in 1953 aged 18.
 He played in the club's losing Grand final teams of 1954 and 1955, learning the ropes against the powerful early 1950s South Sydney sides.

 St. George & Representative career

-After Clay spent the 1956 country season with Griffith, Frank Facer offered him a contract with St George as a lock forward from 1957.
+After Clay spent the 1956 country season with Griffith in Group 20, Frank Facer offered him a contract with St George as a lock forward from 1957.
 He made his State and International debut in 1957 and played a major role in Australia's success in the 1957 World Cup.
 When Johnny Raper joined the club in 1959 Clay moved to five-eighth at which position he enjoyed most success.

 Outside the game Clay was a dour, cautious man, highly principled and loyal.
 On field Clay ran stampeding, battering charges like an extra forward and would then set the wider backs in motion with precise passes.
 His flashier outside backs Reg Gasnier and Johnny King benefitted from the opposition defence Clay would absorb on their behalf.
 In turn he was known for his own punishing defence using a shuddering ball-and-all style of crash tackle.